fmcistired/To-Do-List---Pomodoro-Timer/README.md

 - **Local Storage:** The tasks are stored in the browser's local storage, allowing them to persist even after a page refresh.

 ---

-Feel free to customize the README to include more details about your project or any additional information you find relevant.
-Adding screenshots or GIFs can provide a visual representation of your to-do list's features.
-Additionally, consider providing instructions for any dependencies or prerequisites needed to run the project.